forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### NATO Rename/Refound/Replacement
 A re-founding by a new, a fusion with/into an existing organization (e.g. OSCE).
 Already a renaming would emphasize reforms/reorientation and reduce/get rid of cold war associations.
-In that sense it is to acknowledge that the Cold War ended peacefully - as Havel argued: “It is a question of prestige.
+It is to acknowledge that the Cold War ended peacefully - as Havel put it: “It is a question of prestige.
 This is the reason why I talked about the new European security system without mentioning NATO.
 Because, if it grew out of NATO, it would have to be named something else, if only because of the element of prestige. ...
 But if NATO can transform itself – perhaps in conjunction with the Helsinki process – it would look like a peaceful process of change, not defeat.” from Document 12-2 in [Savranskaya and Blaton](#savranskaya-and-blanton-2017).

 #### NATO Tasks and Background
-The NATO, once was founded to contain the expansionist Soviet Union ruled under the horribly brutal [Stalinism](#thoughts-on-aspects-of-stalinism) (NATO: Founding treaty <https://www.nato.int/cps/en/natohq/topics_67656.htm?>), developed into the most powerful military alliance on earth ever.
+The NATO, once was founded to contain the expansionist Soviet Union ruled under the horribly brutal [Stalinism](#thoughts-on-aspects-of-stalinism) (NATO: Founding treaty <https://www.nato.int/cps/en/natohq/topics_67656.htm?>, Summer 22), developed into the most powerful military alliance on earth ever.
 The NATO frames (and today sees?) itself as a defensive alliance protecting democratic principles and human rights.
 Other states, including Russia, perceive the NATO differently.

 > ##### Thoughts on Aspects of Stalinism